Search results for:

 The Zone Editor's interface has 5 distinct options for each domain associated with your account:

-1: A Record – Allows you to quickly add an A record
+1: A Record – This allows you to quickly add an A record

-2: CNAME Record – Allows you to quickly add a CNAME record
+2: CNAME Record – This allows you to quickly add a CNAME record

-3: MX Record – Allows you to add an MX record quickly
+3: MX Record – This allows you to add an MX record quickly

 4: DNSSEC – Enable or disable DNS Security Extensions (DNSSEC) for this domain